-The laboratory should be informed at least 24 hours before the operation takes place due to specialist nature of the service.
+The laboratory should be informed at least 1 working day before the operation takes place due to specialist nature of the service.
 The laboratory must be informed of unscheduled frozen sections as soon as possible.
 This is to ascertain the availability of a Consultant Histopathologist for tissue diagnosis.

 The specimen should be sent to the Department immediately after excision in a dry specimen container (i.e. without fixative).
-Please inform the department if there is likely to be a significant delay or cancellation.
+Please inform the department if there is likely to be a significant delay or cancellation as we do not provide an out of hours service.
 A telephone extension number indicated clearly on the request form is mandatory so the report can be phoned through as soon as available.